hsgg/1-node-supercomputer/2022/blog-20220409-inflation-is-fair.md

 work of an individual.)
 Then, your work from 30 years ago should be only worth half of what it is now.

 Make sense?
 Probs not.
-After all, money is merely a tool to allocate resources, and inflation might make the allocation of resources (who gets that wheat, that bread, ...) easier or more efficient.
+After all, money is merely a tool to allocate resources (who gets that wheat, that bread, ...).
 What I am arguing is that the fairest resource allocation will be obtained with some level of positive inflation.

 In a country undergoing rapid change, a high inflation rate, therefore,